Posts tagged community

 PGA HOPE is a free golf program for veterans and active-duty military personnel, led and taught by PGA Professionals.
 When they complete the program, the veterans are considered “graduates” and remain engaged with the program, and more importantly, with each other.

 Seth Scollard, Assistant Executive Director of the Nebraska Section PGA, says the program has become about more than just golf.
 “Golf has almost become secondary.
-It’s camaraderie and takes their minds off of everything else for a couple hours each week,” he says.
-“As the program has grown, it’s really created a veteran community.”
+It’s about the camaraderie and the ability to take their minds off everything else for a couple of hours each week,” he says.
+“As the program has grown, it’s created a veteran community through golf.”
 Graduates come together for a variety of activities centered around golf and more, including golf leagues, baseball games, and serving food at homeless shelters.

 Golf has almost become secondary.
-It’s camaraderie and takes their minds off of everything else for a couple hours each week.
+It’s about the camaraderie and the ability to take their minds off everything else for a couple of hours each week

 — Seth Scollard, Assistant Executive Director of the Nebraska Section PGA